covermymeds/puppet-python/README.md

 # puppet-python [![Build Status](https://travis-ci.org/stankevich/puppet-python.svg?branch=master)](https://travis-ci.org/stankevich/puppet-python)

 Puppet module for installing and managing python, pip, and virtualenvs.
-This is a fork of https://github.com/stankevich/puppet-python which is designed to only support Red Hat Software Collections.
+This is a fork of https://github.com/stankevich/puppet-python which is designed to *only* support Red Hat Software Collections (SCL).

 # Using SCL packages from RedHat or CentOS

-To use this module with Linux distributions in the Red Hat family and python distributions from softwarecollections.org, set python::provider to 'rhscl' and python::version to the name of the collection you want to use (e.g., 'python27', 'python33', or 'rh-python34').
+SCL repositories are required for this module.
+Set them up through RHEL subscriptions/RHN or CentOS yum repos, but that is not handled by this module

 # Compatibility